Neuro-Vision Rehabilitation in Delhi

 We provide structured neuro-vision rehabilitation for Delhi patients with visual consequences of:

-- Stroke: Visual field loss (hemianopia, quadrantanopia), diplopia, visual neglect, and oculomotor palsy affect over 60% of stroke survivors - yet are almost never addressed in Delhi's acute neurology discharge pathways at AIIMS, RML, or Sir Ganga Ram.
+- Stroke: Hemianopia, diplopia, visual neglect, and oculomotor palsy affect over 60% of survivors - almost never addressed in Delhi's standard discharge pathways.

-- Traumatic Brain Injury (TBI): Road traffic accidents on Delhi's roads are among India's leading causes of TBI.
-Even without visible structural damage, TBI consistently produces binocular vision disruption, accommodative dysfunction, and visual processing deficits that persist long after the acute injury.
+- TBI: Road accidents across Delhi NCR are a leading cause of TBI.
+Even mild injury consistently produces binocular disruption, accommodative dysfunction, and processing deficits that persist long after the acute phase.

-- Multiple Sclerosis: Optic neuritis, internuclear ophthalmoplegia, and nystagmus cause significant visual dysfunction in MS patients that responds to targeted neuro-vision rehabilitation - even when the underlying disease course cannot be cured.
+- Multiple Sclerosis: Optic neuritis, internuclear ophthalmoplegia, and nystagmus respond to targeted neuro-vision rehabilitation even when the underlying disease cannot be cured.

 The Discharge Gap